karimarttila/karimarttila.github.io/_posts/2017-11-09-aws-batch-and-docker-containers.md

 ![](/img/2017-11-09-aws-batch-and-docker-containers_img_4.png)

-AWS CloudFormation snippet for AWS Batch.So, the main players are:
+*AWS CloudFormation snippet for AWS Batch.*

+So, the main players are:

 * **The Docker repository** (AWS ECR).
 This is the service that hosts your business logic baked as a Docker image.
 AWS Batch Computing environment needs to be glued to the repository so that it knows where to get the computing resources for the task.
 * **Some IAM Roles and Policies**.
 You need to define for all computing resources the policies so that they are able to utilize other AWS services and your AWS entities hosted by those services to do the actual job (e.g. to store the final reports to S3).